 Dr. Ashleigh Wallace Huggins

 Dr. Ashleigh Wallace Huggins was born and raised in Powder Springs, Georgia.
 She attended the University of Georgia earning her Bachelor of Science in Agriculture as well as her Doctorate of Veterinary Medicine.
 Following graduation from vet school in 2009, she married her loving husband Joel.
-They now live in Cumming, Georgia and are enjoying getting to know the area after settling into a beautiful new house.
-Dr. Huggins enjoys days at the lake, hiking with her German Shorthair Pointer Bernice, cheering on the Georgia Bulldogs, and spending time with family and friends.
+They now live in Cumming, Georgia with their two boys, Jackson and Davis, and their Golden Retriever, Dolly.
+Dr. Huggins enjoys days at the lake, cheering on the Georgia Bulldogs (GO DAWGS!), and spending time with family and friends.
 We are extremely proud to have Ashleigh on our team!

 Tracie Blackwell - Veterinary Technician